BlueDB/BlueDB/DEVGUIDE.md

 We've so far kept unit test coverage at 100%.
 This makes it so that any time we write untested code, it stands out.

+# Quick Overview

+1. A BlueDbOnDiskBuilder creates a BlueDb.
+2. The BlueDb gives you a BlueCollectionBuilder which creates a BlueCollection.
+3. The BlueCollection lets you create an index, create a query that does read or writes or directly do a read(get) or a write(insert/update/delete), or .
+4. A BlueQuery creates a CollectionEntityIterator that finds all the matching entities (value + key where it's stored).
+5. The CollectionEntityIterator abstracts out all the details of iterating through the collection:
+    * it is constructed with a SegmentManager from the Collection
+    * it asks that SegmentManager which Segments to read from, and then
+    * constructs a SegmentEntityIterator
+    * which then iterates through relevant chunks in the Segment and reads them with a BlueObjectInput.
+6. When doing a write,
+    * a QueryTask is created and submitted to the collection's executor,
+    * which saves the change so it can be recovered on crash,
+         - by creating a Recoverable (a serializable record of the change),
+         - and saving the Recoverable to the .recovery folder in a timestamped file,
+    * then gets the relevant Segment(s) and applies the changes
+         - by getting the relevant chunk(s) in the Segment
+         - getting a BlueObjectInput for the existing chunk if applicable,
+         - getting a BlueObjectOutput for the temp file,
+         - creating a BlueObjectInpStreamingWriter and feeding it the BlueObjectInput and BlueObjectOutput,
+         - and then replacing the existing file with the temp file by an OS-supported atomic swap,
+     * and finally marking the change complete in the .recovery folder.

 # ReadOnly vs ReadWrite

 Many implementation classes are broken up into ReadOnly and ReadWrite.
 This is to prevent it from even being possible to write from a ReadOnly database.